 Following the release of the 1939 film adaptation of the book, the Lennie character earned parody and homage alike in pop culture, most notably in Warner Bros.’
 Looney Tunes shorts.
 Lennie took form across the cartoon canon as a hound dog (“Of Fox and Hounds” in 1940 and “Lonesome Lenny” in 1946), an oversized cat (“Hoppy Go Lucky” in 1952 and “Cat-Tails for Two” in 1953), and a tremendous yeti (“The Abominable Snow Rabbit” in 1961 and “Spaced Out Bunny” in 1980), among other incarnations.

-If you’re interested in taking a gander at where the great American author wrote about Lennie and George, take a trip to Monte Sereno, Calif.
-Between 1936 and 1938, Steinbeck and his wife Carol lived at 16250 Greenwood Lane.
-The house, a 1989 addition to the National Register of Historic Places, should not be confused with Steinbeck’s similarly recognized childhood home in nearby Salinas, Calif.
+Between 1936 and 1938, Steinbeck and his wife Carol lived in a house on Greenwood Lane in Monte Sereno, California.
+(The house, a 1989 addition to the National Register of Historic Places [PDF], shouldn’t be confused with Steinbeck’s similarly recognized childhood home in nearby Salinas, California.)
 While in Monte Sereno, Steinbeck wrote both Of Mice and Men and The Grapes of Wrath.